-With the granting of such order for sale, notwithstanding the terms of any lease or the provisions of the Landlord and Tenant (Consolidation) Ordinance (Chapter 7), all tenancies are terminated on the date when the purchaser of the lot becomes the owner; and the affected tenants are required to deliver up possession of those properties immediately upon the expiration of six months following the date above.
+With the granting of such order for sale, notwithstanding the terms of any lease or the provisions of the Landlord and Tenant (Consolidation) Ordinance (Chapter 7), all tenancies are terminated on the date on which the purchaser of the lot became owner of lot; and the affected tenants are required to deliver up possession of those properties immediately upon the expiration of six months immediately following the date above.
 It should be noted that if an order for sale is made, the Lands Tribunal may order compensation to be paid to a tenant (including any sub-tenant).